 Second, avoid parking your trailer on grass.
 Grass traps moisture and pests, which can wreak havoc over the course of the winter.
 Look for a gravel, asphalt, or concrete parking spot.
 If you can’t find one, put wood planks over grass to park the trailer on.

-Got questions about how to winterize a trailer or other trailer care issues?
-Blue Ridge Trailers is always happy to offer our expertise.
-Contact us online or call us at (434) 985-4151 to speak to our staff.
+Got more questions about how to winterize a trailer or other trailer care issues?
+Contact Blue Ridge Trailers online or at (434) 985-4151.